ngkelly3/frontend-nanodegree-mobile-portfolio/README.md

 4. Use link provided by ngrok or equivalent application to obtain score on PageInsights

 ## Reviewing the Project
-All files for reviewing the project are located in **src** folder for readability
+All files for reviewing the project are located in **src** folder for readability.

-# Build Tools - Grunt
-Grunt was selected as a build tool for this project ecause of its mainstream use/popularity.
+# Optimization Methods

-## Grunt Plugins
+## Grunt Build Tool with Plugins

 The following grunt plugins were used in this project:

 1. imagemin - compress images